joeldom/asset/array/strange-photos.md

 	- In the drawer of a bedside cabinet in room C5 of Brookhaven Hospital

 15. Name: "They musn't know"
-	- On a wooden bench, near a lifebuoy, at the north-west corner of the pool area of Brook Haven Hospital
+	- On a wooden bench, near a lifebuoy, at the north-west corner of the pool area of Brook Haven Hospital (after Maria rejoins the party)

 ### South Vale Otherworld Strange Photos
 16. Name: "They're here"